Quantitative delocalisation for the Gaussian and $q$-SOS long-range chains

 \item We apply the previous operations to all the paths $\gamma \in \Gamma$, then merge together the $\left| \Gamma \right|$ edges obtained and add their conductance.
 This generates an edge connecting $0$ to the region $\left\{ x \in \Z \, : \, x \geq N \right\}$ (once again, due to the Dirichlet boundary condition, all these vertices can be identified together) whose conductance is given by

 We finally reduce to $0$ the values of all the other conductances. \end{itemize}

-All the operations performed until now increase the variance of the height $\varphi(0)$, and they show that this variance is smaller than the one of a discrete Gaussian random variable with a conductance equal to the constant $c$ above.
+All the operations performed until now increase the variance of the height $\varphi(0)$, and they show that this variance is smaller than the one of an integer-valued Gaussian random variable with a conductance equal to the constant $c$ above.
 Applying Lemma~\ref{lemma:lemma2.2}, we obtain